christiaanwesterbeek/Ext.ux.Localizer/README.md

 Ext.ux.Localizer
 ================

 The concept is simple: to localize a component you just call Localizer.localize(component, locale).
+Like: Localizer.localize(component, "nl");

 The class looks for localized strings in "locales" property and if is not loaded tries to load it synchronously from ./app/locale/<code>.js.